-The scheme is designed to provide up to £500 of funding to support activities which engage with community-based organisations and uses research, teaching, or core business of Queen Mary to develop and deliver projects that address needs identified by the local community.
+The Community Engagement Small Grants scheme is designed to provide up to £1,000 of funding to support activities which engage with community-based organisations and use the research, teaching, or core business of Queen Mary to develop and deliver projects that address needs identified by the local community.

 All applications to the Community Engagement category must meet the following criteria:

 Lead applicants must be the individuals who will be responsible for delivering the project and subsequent reporting.
 External applicants are able to apply to the scheme as named co-applicants if collaborating with Queen Mary staff or students on a project.

 The Centre for Public Engagement strongly encourage that all individuals considering applying for a Small Grant familiarise themselves with the Application Guidance document and seek support from the team on the development of their applications.
 Projects that seek support from the CPE are more successful at panel review.

 The Guidance Document contains key information on the scheme which will help strengthen your submission and will support your project if successful.

 The CPE hold regular fortnightly Advice Surgeries to support people with public engagement.
 The team would be happy to discuss your project and application to the Small Grants during one of these sessions.